Get free coupons from Optum Perks — accepted at pharmacies nationwide.

 Exercise can increase HDL cholesterol and help with weight loss, if that’s a goal.
 You should aim to get at least 30 minutes of moderate physical activity on most days of the week.
 You know you’re working hard enough if you can talk but not sing.
 And being active doesn’t mean you have to hit the gym every day.
 Going on a few 10-minute walks each day could be a good place to start.

-How can you change their eating habits?
+How can you change your eating habits?

 Dr. Gleckel recommends cutting back on refined carbs.
 That includes pasta, white bread and sugary snacks and drinks.
 Those foods can raise LDL cholesterol and add to belly fat, he says.
 Swapping in whole grains and other high-fiber foods will improve your numbers.
 Good choices include vegetables, fruit, beans and legumes.